 Nara brushes Nara fude

-The foundation and craftsmanship of brush making in Japan
+The foundation of brush making in Japan

 General Production Process

 - 1. Hair assembly and sorting The hairs that will be used are sorted based on thickness, length, and softness.
 Then, they are divided into different groups called the tip, throat, stomach, and the half top.
 The closer to the half top, the more flexible hairs are used.
 Ten different types of hair are chosen to create a balance between soft and firm, which gives good ink absorption to the brush head.

 - 2. Combing out

 The hairs are combed to remove any fluffs at the root.
 Then, they are laid out onto a board to be blended very well.

 - 3. Hair rolling and plucking The hairs have ashes from burnt rice husk laid on them, they are warmed up with charcoal fire, then firmly twisted to remove oil content.
 After twisting, the hairs are rolled into buckskin.
 Then, they are straightened and the tips are aligned using fingertips to gradually remove unnecessary hairs.

 - 4. Fixing and removing puffed hairs The hairs are placed on a handheld metal plate and their tips are patted with a handheld board.
 The vibration from patting with the board helps to align the hair tips.
 Then, frizzy hairs are picked off using a small bladeless knife.

 The hairs are soaked in water and flattened after the aligning process.